How to Design A Golf Course (Everything to Know)

 How Are Golf Courses Made?

 The golf course is all about the grass.
-It really differentiates a good course from a bad course.
+It really differentiates a good practice from a bad system.

-Nothing is worse than getting to a course and it’s yellow and grass is burned, dirt spots, no improvements or revisions… it’s ugly.
+Nothing is worse than getting to a course, and it’s yellow, and the grass is burned, dirt spots, no improvements or revisions… it isn’t lovely.

-In fact, that is what will turn me off from a golf course the fastest and not want to come back.
+In fact, that is what will turn me off from a golf course the fastest, and not want to come back.
 The condition of the course is everything.
 So how are the courses made?
-With 4 distinct factors.
+With four distinct factors.

 Topsoil